 Using TOD and POD designations for financial accounts in Florida

-A TOD (transfer on death) or POD (pay on death) designation on a financial account may also work if there are very few assets in an estate.
+A TOD (transfer on death) or POD (pay on death) designations in Florida, whether on a financial account or other asset may also work if there are very few assets in an estate.
 These account designations can be used on unqualified accounts such as checking and savings as well as CDs, stock accounts and mutual fund accounts.
 This designation, if properly done, should provide that the monies in the account will pass automatically to the designated beneficiary upon the death of the owner.
 I do suggest that this can be an inefficient and inflexible way to plan that should only be used for the smallest and simplest estates.

 Using beneficiary designations on insurance, IRAs and 401(k) accounts in Florida

-Most insurance policies and qualified accounts will require that you name a primary beneficiary for the account.
+Most life insurance policies and qualified accounts will require that you name a primary beneficiary for the account.
 Lesser known is the fact that these accounts allow for a contingent beneficiary to be appointed.
-A life insurance policy may designate a Florida revocable trust as beneficiary.
+A life insurance policy may designate a Florida revocable trust as beneficiary and this can be advantageous where life insurance is used for Florida estate planning.
 A revocable living trust may also be a contingent beneficiary of an IRA and this can be a very advisable strategy as discussed in our article about IRA beneficiary trusts in Florida.
+Note, IRA beneficiary rules have changed dramatically due to recent updates via the The Secure Act.

 With all of the above in mind, remember that the ultimate key to avoiding probate in Florida is for no asset to be left in the individual name of the deceased.
 There may be other less common approaches, such as using irrevocable trusts, that are advisable for your specific circumstances so it is important to get the expert advice you need.